jmn8718/raspi-koma/ros/RC_CAR.md

 - *The Overlap*: The sensors will still have a slight overlap in the far field (more than 1 meter away), meaning you won't have a blind spot in the distance.
 - *The Corners*: As the car approaches a wall at an angle, the "outside" sensor will pick it up much earlier, giving your navigation code time to react before the chassis hits the obstacle.
 - *The Width*: You effectively widen your detection "aperture" to cover roughly the full width of your car plus a safety margin on the sides.

+## MPU

+The MPU-6050 (GY-521) is a 6-axis Motion Tracking device that combines a 3-axis gyroscope, a 3-axis accelerometer and temperture.

 ## Motors